nickdlc/CSc460-Project/blog_post.md

 ## Data Cleaning and Features

 With our main question in mind, we now needed to decide what we wanted to predict.
 After a thorough overview of the datasets we had chosen, we decided we should predict the General health Condition (GHC) field in the Current Health Status dataset using a classification model.
+This label is scaled from 1-5 with 1 being excellent health and 5 being poor health.
 The features, alongside their column names, and cleaning methods we decided to use to predict GHC are as follows:
 * Gender: *HH ref person\'s gender*
   * This column had no null gender values so we did not to clean this feature.
 * Age: *HH ref person\'s age in years*